 On the road again…

 ✓ On the road again… before you travel to Greece make sure to read this about Covid-19 regulations, and also ask the airline what rules apply on board.

-- Alert: at least 48 hours before travelling to Greece, you are required to fill in the Passenger Locator Form (PLF).
+- Alert: You are allowed entry only if you’ve been fully vaccinated (for at least 14 days, applies to kids too) or have a negative PCR or rapid test result.
+At least 48 hours before travelling to Greece, you are also required to fill in the Passenger Locator Form (PLF).
 This applies to all travellers irrelevant of origin of flight.
 It also applies to incoming visitors by road or sea.

 ✓ Indulge in… everything with care to hygiene rules.
 All restaurants, cafes, and bars in Greece are required by law to follow health guidelines.

 ✓ Settle down… book your hotel and make sure to call and ask anything that you may be unclear or feel concerned about.
 Greek hoteliers are too bound by law to enforce strict health protocols for Covid-19.

 ✓ Truth or dare… The truth?
 Times have changed and it’s your responsibility to take care of yourself and follow all guidelines and hygiene rules.
 The dare?
 Dare to balance fear with reality, taking those necessary measures to be well and at the same time have fun.

 ✓ Song & Dance… I believe that by the end of summer, most destinations in Greece will be once again organizing the popular (and legendary) open-air “panegyria” – or festivals which should not be missed.
 Ask the locals.
 The largest events are held around the 15th of August marking the Assumption of the Virgin Mary holiday (Panagias).